ShaneIsley/dozr/README.md

 -   **Simple Duration Wait:** Pause for a specified duration (e.g., `5s`, `1m30s`).
 -   **Randomized Jitter:** Add a random delay on top of the base duration for more natural or distributed waits.
+-   **Statistical Distributions:** Wait for a duration sampled from various statistical distributions:
+    -   **Normal Distribution:** For waits centered around a mean with a given standard deviation.
+    -   **Exponential Distribution:** For modeling inter-arrival times or random events.
+    -   **Log-Normal Distribution:** For waits where the logarithm of the duration is normally distributed.
+    -   **Pareto Distribution:** For modeling phenomena where a small number of events account for a large proportion of the total.
+    -   **Weibull Distribution:** For modeling reliability, failure rates, and extreme value phenomena.
 -   **Verbose Output:** Get real-time feedback on the wait progress.
 When `--verbose` is used without a specified period, `dozr` intelligently adapts the update frequency (see "Adaptive Verbose" below).
 A custom, fixed update period can also be specified (e.g., `--verbose 250ms`).
 -   **Time Alignment:** Align the wait to the next even interval (e.g., `xx:00`, `xx:15`, `xx:30`).
 -   **Probabilistic Delay:** Wait for a duration only with a specified probability (0.0-1.0).